Maticzpl/hyprtasking/README.md

     - If the string is `'original'`, hyprtasking will attempt to switch to the workspace in which the overview was shown initially
     - (Fallback) If the string is `'active'`, hyprtasking will switch to the monitor's active workspace.

+### Hyprctl commands

+- `hyprctl hyprtasking workspaces` - Lists all potential workspaces by ID used by Hyprland.